Virginia State Standards of Learning Math, Science and Technology Practice Tests

 I completed a test but forgot to print out my results.
 Can the information be recovered?

-I completed a test and e-mailed the results to myself or to my teacher, but they didn't arrive.
-Can you send my results again?
+I completed a test and e-mailed the results to myself or to my teacher, but the email didn't arrive.
+Can it be sent again?

 It's SOL time and I'm trying to use this site.
 Why is it so slow?
 It wasn't this slow earlier in the year.